Roger Locher: Operation Linebacker

 On May 8, 1972, Lodge and Locher responded to a request for assistance from Red Crown for fighters who were engaging MiGs near Yên Bái.
 Their element leader was Captain Stephen Ritchie and his WSO, Captain Charles B. DeBellevue.

-They scored their third MiG kill, placing them in the lead of all USAF crews then flying in Southeast Asia.
+They scored their second MiG kill, placing them in the lead of all USAF crews then flying in Southeast Asia.

 On May 10, 1972, the first major day of air combat in Operation Linebacker, Locher's group was one of two flights of the F-4D MiGCap for the morning strike force.
 Oyster Flight, composed of four F-4s from the 555th Tactical Fighter Squadron, had three of its Phantoms equipped with the top secret Combat Tree Identification friend or foe (IFF) interrogators.
 The APX-80 electronic set could read the IFF signals of the transponders built into the MiGs so that North Vietnamese radar would not shoot down their own aircraft.
 Displayed on a scope in the WSO's cockpit, Combat Tree gave the Phantoms the ability to identify and locate MiGs when they were still beyond visual range.
-At 9:23 a.m., Oyster Flight was warned by EC-121 Disco over Laos, and then by the US Navy radar picket ship, the guided missile cruiser USS Chicago, call sign Red Crown, of four MiGs headed towards them.
-These were from the 921st Fighter Wing.
-Four J-9s were also flying combat air patrol (CAP) to protect the Thac Ba hydroelectric power station.
+At 09:23, Oyster Flight was warned by EC-121 Disco over Laos, and then by the US Navy radar picket ship, the guided missile cruiser USS Chicago, call sign Red Crown, of four MiGs headed towards them.
+These were from the 921st Fighter Regiment.
+Four J-6s were also flying combat air patrol to protect the Thac Ba hydroelectric power station.
 The Americans engaged an equal number of MiG-21s head-on, scattering them.
 Lodge and Locher identified two hostile contacts 50 mi south of Yên Bái.
 They attacked in a modified fluid-four formation and accelerated to 1.4 mach.
 At 9:48 they fired two AIM-7s and the second destroyed one of the MiGs.

 Oyster Flight shot down two more MiGs.
-The second MIG-21 was downed by Lodge's wingman, 1st Lt John D. Markle, and his WSO, Capt Stephen D. Eaves.
+The second MiG-21 was downed by Lodge's wingman, 1st Lt John D. Markle, and his WSO, Captain Stephen D. Eaves.
 A few minutes later Ritchie and DeBellevue shot down a third MiG.
 Lodge and Locher nearly got the fourth MiG-21, but fell victim to a MiG tactic dubbed "Kuban tactics" after those of the Soviet World War II ace Alexander Pokryshkin, in which a ground-controlled flight of four Shenyang J-6s were launched after the MiG-21s so that they could be steered behind the American fighters maneuvering to attack the MiG-21s.
-Pilot Nguyen Manh Tung of No. 2 Flight came up from below in his J-6 and hit Lodge and Locher's F-4D, Serial Number 65-0784, with his three large, 30-mm cannons as they were lining up a second shot on another MiG-21.
-Markle and Eaves were behind the MiG-19s but were unable to lock on to them before Lodge and Locher were hit.
+Pilot Nguyen Manh Tung of No. 2 Flight came up from below in his J-6 and hit Lodge and Locher's F-4D, Serial Number 65-0784, with his three large, 30 mm cannons as they were lining up a second shot on another MiG-21.
+Markle and Eaves were behind the J-6s but were unable to lock on to them before Lodge and Locher were hit.